 If you want to implement new features or play around, feel free to clone or fork my git hub repo.

-Now, let’s see why what we’ve learned about why Django REST Framework is so practical for building APIs.
-The Django REST Framework (DRF) provides a large set of features:
+Now, let’s see what we’ve learned about in this Django REST Framework API example.
+Why is it so practical for building APIs?
+This framework provides a large set of features:

 - Easy creation of resources with Generic Views – they allow you to quickly build API views that map closely to your database models;